Skip to main content

 The Unique Challenges of Smart Contract Security

-Smart contracts present a perfect storm of security challenges that make traditional vulnerability detection difficult:
+Smart contracts present unusual security challenges that make vulnerability detection harder than traditional software:

 High-Stakes Immutability

-Once deployed, smart contracts are extremely difficult or impossible to modify.
-This permanence means that even small security flaws can result in massive financial losses.
-We've seen this repeatedly with high-profile exploits.
+Once deployed, smart contracts are difficult or impossible to modify.
+This permanence means small security flaws can result in massive financial losses.
+I've watched this happen repeatedly with high-profile exploits, which partly motivated my testing.

 Complex Vulnerability Categories